sunny-g/serde_token/README.md

 ## TODO

 - [ ] look into how we use the [`Sink`](https://docs.rs/futures/0.1.27/futures/sink/trait.Sink.html):
+  - should probably periodically `poll_complete` in case the sink is bounded
   - add support for back-pressure
   - handle `Async::NotReady` appropriately
 - [ ] provide better guarads around our use of `unsafe`